The Lord Rejects Prayer for Idolatrous Judah

 Persistent covenant rebellion can lead to a point where divine judgment becomes unavoidable.

-17 For Yahweh of Armies, who planted you, has pronounced evil against you, because of the evil of the house of Israel and of the house of Judah, which they have done to themselves in provoking me to anger by offering incense to Baal.
+17 The LORD of Hosts, who planted you, has decreed disaster against you on account of the evil that the house of Israel and the house of Judah have brought upon themselves, provoking Me to anger by burning incense to Baal.”

 Persistent covenant rebellion can lead to a point where divine judgment becomes unavoidable.